About material costs

 Unit Costs

-Your Unit Cost is the cost to purchase a single unit of your material.
+Your Unit Cost is the cost of purchasing a single unit of your material.

-Your Unit Cost will also include discounts and shipping paid in purchasing the material - this is also commonly referred to as a "landed cost" or "fully landed cost".
-It essentially ensures that your unit costs include all additional expenses you have incurred to bring the material to you so that your material valuations and COGS totals reflect this.
+Your unit cost will also include discounts and shipping paid when purchasing the material - commonly called a "landed cost" or "fully landed cost."
+It ensures that your unit costs include all additional purchases you have incurred to bring the material to you, so your material valuations and COGS totals reflect this.

-It does not include any tax applied to the expense (i.e. all Actual Unit Costs are ex-tax).
-This is because tax should not usually be factored into your material valuation and COGS calculations - the tax paid to purchase your materials is normally claimed as an indirect expense instead.
+It does not include any tax applied to the purchase (i.e., all Actual Unit Costs are ex-tax).
+This is because tax should not usually be factored into your material valuation and COGS calculations - the tax paid to purchase your materials is normally claimed as an indirect purchase.

-Your Actual Unit Cost is calculated by proportioning the amounts from your material expense - this is done automatically by Craftybase when you save the new material expense.
+Your Actual Unit Cost is calculated by proportioning the amounts from your material purchase.
+Craftybase automatically does this when you save the new purchase.

 How material costs change over time

-The material starts with a starting unit cost of 0.72, however, expenses over time slowly increase and decrease the unit cost of the material (from 0.72 up to 0.81).
-These costs can be pin-pointed at any time between the expenses using the moving average cost method.
+The material starts with a starting unit cost of 0.72.
+However, purchases over time slowly increase and decrease the unit cost of the material (from 0.72 up to 0.81).
+These costs can be pin-pointed at any time between the purchases using the moving average cost method.

 Setting material unit costs manually

 It is not possible to set your material unit prices manually.
-All changes to unit prices need to be automatically calculated by Craftybase to ensure that your inventory values are consistent and accurate.
+Craftybase needs to automatically calculate all changes to unit prices to ensure that your inventory values are consistent and accurate.

 Tracking materials with small unit costs